RelateMN Team

 Minnetonka Office

-Specialties: Ages 12-25, parenting support for young parents, LGBTQIA+ ally, attachment/childhood wounds, self-esteem/worth, relationship issues
+Specialties: Ages 12+, LGBTQIA+ ally, parenting support, attachment/childhood wounds, self-esteem/worth, relationship issues, identity exploration

 Sean Nelson, MA, LPC